 That’s also the reason that it matters when someone decides Huckleberry Finn will be better without the n-word.
 Remove that one word, and the book’s emotional impact is diluted.
 Reduce the emotional impact, and the work flattens.
 History is distorted, and there is less to feel, less to discuss, less to think about, less to remember.

 Dilute literature, and we’re all doomed.
-Words–accurate words–powerfully speak truth.
-School curriculum has already been reduced to the blandest of regurgitated pablum by the knee-jerk reactions of hypersensitive adults.
+Words — carefully chosen words, accurate for the time and place of the text — powerfully convey a sense of time and place.
+School curriculum is steadily being reduced to the blandest of pablum by the knee-jerk reactions of hypersensitive adults.
 Dry textbook summaries are unlikely to spark any discussion, and with living literature off the table, there’s little or nothing to awaken thought or emotion.
 It’s little wonder that many students emerge from institutional schooling inoculated against serious thought.

 Twain’s entire body of work not only reveals a sensitivity toward injustice, but it also paints a vivid picture of the society and issues of his day.
-It’s part of the literary lens through which we can see where we’ve been, and where we are going.
+It’s part of the literary lens through which we can see where we’ve been, contemplate where we are, and consider where we are going.
 Authors are the artists whose word pictures help us decide what kind of people we want to be.
 Words matter.
-Gribben’s edition is doubtless well-intentioned, but I will not be recommending it.
+Gribben’s edition is doubtless well-intentioned and suitable for the use he intends, but I will not be recommending it for Excellence in Literature.

 “Those who don’t know history are destined to repeat it.”